JWenham22/Power_BI_Dashboard/README.md

 ## Introduction

 This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using *real-world dataset of 2024 data job postings* (including titles, salaries and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+Using *real-world dataset from 2023 to 2025 data job postings* (including titles, salaries and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.

 ## Skills Showcased